acidtmn/nodebb3/README.md

 The container will restart and the browser switch to the forum.

 **Attention:**
+I am not sure, if an upgrade from 1.19.x to 2.x.x works well in terms of the DB schema upgrade.
+So be sure to backup your volumes in case anything goes awry.

 The Web Installer of 1.19.4 leaks the admin password to the log!
 Be sure to change it right after a fresh installation.